We’ve Spent A Century Perfecting Our Process

 Step Five: Opening and Drying

-Once baled, the moisture content is measured and then printed on labels that are attached to each and every bale, a final signature that lets our customers know that their cotton has gone through Barnhardt’s meticulous process to ensure cotton perfection.
+Once baled, the moisture content is measured and then printed on labels that are attached to each and every bale, a final signature that lets our customers know that their cotton has gone through Barnhardt’s meticulous cotton processing to ensure cotton perfection.